Moonshot Museum

 Plan Your Visit to this One-Of-a-Kind, Interactive Space Museum

 Don't let the word museum in the title fool you.
-Moonshot Museum, located in Pittsburgh's Northside, is a hands-on, interactive experience from the moment you walk inside the Astrobotic building.
+Moonshot Museum, located in Pittsburgh's Northside, is a hands-on, interactive experience from the moment you walk inside.
+A separate nonprofit organization, Moonshot has the privilege of sharing the building with Astrobotic, Pittsburgh’s space robotics company.

-Guests will take an active role in a simulated space mission, see real spacecraft be assembled as they visit and look to the stars to envision their own space careers.
+Guests will engage with multiple, interactive space exhibits, see real spacecraft be assembled as they visit and look to the stars to envision their own space careers.

 You Control the Mission

-While most museums are broken into separate floors and unrelated exhibits, Moonshot Museum is one interconnected experience that puts visitors in charge of a simulated space mission.
+While most museums are broken into separate floors and unrelated exhibits, Moonshot Museum is one interconnected experience that guides visitors through many different facets of exploring the 21st century space industry.
 Each section presents a unique challenge, such as designing a lunar rover, where your choice of power supply affects what resources you're able to dig for and for how long.

 Bonus Tip: On the way out of the museum, don't miss the small purple exhibit labeled Hope Moonshot.
-Be sure to fill this out so your hopes can literally be sent to the moon on one of Astrobotic's future missions.
+Be sure to fill this out so your messages can literally be sent to the Moon on one of Astrobotic's future missions.

 Watch Real Spacecraft be Assembled

-Perhaps the coolest twist of this innovative museum is that while guests are completing their mission, a real mission is going on at the same time.
+Perhaps the coolest twist of this innovative museum is that while guests are engaging in their own lunar adventure, a real mission is going on at the same time.
 Floor to ceiling windows give guests a view into Astrobotic’s Clean Room workshop as real lunar landers and rovers are being assembled before their journey to the Moon.

 Launches and More Coming Soon

 Be sure to follow Moonshot and Astrobotic closely as launch days near.
-When completed, lunars and rovers will exit straight through the museum on their way to the launchpad.
-On actual launch day, Moonshot will change up its programming to incorporate live feeds of mission control, allowing the public unmatched access to space travel.
+When completed, lunar landers and rovers will exit straight through the museum on their way to the launchpad.
+Surrounding exciting events like launch and landing, Moonshot will offer special programming to Museum Members and partners in the community.

 As this is a brand new museum, what we've written about is just all of the fun we know of right now.
 Moonshot Museum will be constantly adapting as the mission of Astrobotic as the company grows and the space industry changes, and the missions you take part in and landers you see being constructed may change drastically in a year or two!

-Parking is extremely limited, so please use their website for help identifying nearby lots and use public transportation whenever possible (Moonshot is just a short walk from Acrisure Stadium and the T stop).
+Parking during the week is extremely limited, so please use their website for help identifying nearby lots and use public transportation whenever possible (Moonshot is just a short walk from Acrisure Stadium and the T stop).
+The Museum/Astrobotic parking lot is available for visitors on Saturdays and Sundays.

 Educators, Moonshot Museum has a webpage just for you for assistance booking field trips and outreach for your school's visit.